-Long-term disability benefits (“LTD benefits”) are commonly provided as a part of employment benefit packages.
-These benefits provide income protection for people who are ill or injured and unable to work.
-Read your policy booklet for information on what coverage you have.
+In British Columbia, long-term disability (LTD) insurance policies are commonly provided as a part of employment benefit packages.
+These policies provide income protection for people who become ill or injured and unable to work.
+Or at least, that’s what they’re supposed to do.

-Make sure that you submit enough medical information to the insurance company so they can fairly assess your claim.
+Also, make sure that you submit enough medical information to the insurance company so they can fairly assess your claim.
 If you have seen specialists or other health practitioners, it may be useful to submit their clinical records or a letter from them explaining why you are unable to work.

 However well you understand your LTD policy, and however thoroughly you prepare for your claim, your insurance company may still deny it.
 LTD insurers are still businesses, after all, and they can try to maximize profits by denying claims—even for spurious reasons.
 In other cases, insurance adjusters will make mistakes by not understanding your health condition or even the terms of your LTD policy.